abhinand5/deeplearning-dev-containers/README.md

 [![](https://img.shields.io/docker/image-size/abhinand5/deeplearning-dev)](https://hub.docker.com/r/abhinand5/deeplearning-dev)
 [![](https://img.shields.io/docker/v/abhinand5/deeplearning-dev)](https://hub.docker.com/r/abhinand5/deeplearning-dev)

-This is a personal container-based Deep Learning setup I use for development.
+This is a personal container-based Deep Learning setup I am using for development.

 > If you find this useful feel free to leave a :star:

+## What does it include?
+- PyTorch 1.9 (GPU)
+- Tensorflow 2.5 (CPU)
+- Huggingface Transformers 4.8.2
+- Several other useful ML/DL packages
+- Nvidia GPU Driver 465.31
+- CUDA 11.2.0
+- cuDNN 8
+- Multi-stage builds to reduce build times after adding new packages.
+- Tensorboard external container for logging

+> **Note**: Does not include tensorflow for GPU as of now.

 ## Getting started